mohamedibrahim42/Workshops/Docker/README.md

 1. Clone the node-tutorial project and follow the readme.md steps.
 2. Dockerize the application
     To run this application in a Docker container, we will write a Dockerfile using the official node image from the Docker Hub registry.
 We will then use Docker Compose, a tool for running multi-container applications, to spin up our containers and run our app.
-    a.  create a Dockerfile in the project directory.
+    1.  create a Dockerfile in the project directory.

-            ```FROM node:latest
+            FROM node:latest
             RUN mkdir -p /usr/src/app
             WORKDIR /usr/src/app
             COPY package.json /usr/src/app/
             RUN npm install
             COPY . /usr/src/app
-            EXPOSE 3009
+            EXPOSE 3000
             CMD [ “npm”, “start” ]

-            ```
-    b.
-Dockerize MongoDB
+    2. Dockerize MongoDB
         We could build our own mongo image but wherever possible, we should look to use official images.
         This is beneficial as it saves us a fair amount of time and effort — we don’t have to spend time creating our own images or worry about the latest releases or applying updates.
 All of that is taken care of by the publisher of the image.

-        Let’s add a docker-compose.yml file to define the services in our application.
+    3. Add a docker-compose.yml file to define the services in our application.
-          ```

             version: "2"
             services:
               app: